Connextstrategy/belly-button-challenge/README.md

 # Python Rutgers Bootcamp Challenge - Belly Button Biodiversity

-This activity is broken down into multiple deliverables to include creation of a dataframe for Category, Subcategory, Campaign, Contacts, and the creation of a database called Crowdfunding.
+This activity is broken down into multiple deliverables to include a javascript application, an already created index file, and a dashboard viable via a web browser.

 ## Description

-For the ETL mini project, you will work with a partner to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema.
-Finally, you’ll upload the CSV file data into a Postgres database.

-## Create the Category and Subcategory DataFrames
+In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.

+The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+## Instructions

 1. Use the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json